Robert Heinrich Wagner: Second World War and Chief of Civil Administration in Alsace

 Shortly after the outbreak of the Second World War, Wagner was named to the Defense Committees of Wehrkreise (Military Districts) V and XII, in which parts of his Gau were located.
 After the fall of France, Germany incorporated Alsace (Elsaß) into the Greater German Reich and on 2 August 1940 Wagner became Chief of Civil Administration for the region.
 On 22 March 1941, his Gau was renamed Gau Baden-Elsaß.
 In a meeting with Hitler on 20 June 1940, also attended by Josef Bürckel, the Chief of Civil Administration for Lorraine, Hitler informed them that he wanted a total Germanization of the two occupied French areas within ten years by any means necessary.
 Wagner immediately embarked on an aggressive Germanization campaign in Alsace, vowing to achieve this goal in half the time.
 He proclaimed a ban on speaking French in public.
 Also, he ordered the restoration of the old German place names that existed prior to 1918, and persons with French given names were required to change them to their German equivalents.
 Schools were required to teach Nazi race theories, and he established mandatory units of Hitler Youth and the League of German Girls to indoctrinate the Alsatian youth.
 He also mandated compulsory membership in the Reich Labor Service for working-age Alsatians.
 Wagner also personally established the Schirmeck-Vorbrück concentration camp, where by 1942 about 1,400 prisoners were incarcerated.

-On 25 August 1942, Wagner issued a decree ordering the conscription into the Wehrmacht on all Alsatian men of military service age.
+On 25 August 1942, Wagner issued a decree ordering the conscription into the Wehrmacht of all Alsatian men of military service age.
 This policy was very unpopular and had the effect of increasing opposition to the German occupation.
 In February 1943, Wagner ordered the execution of 12 men from Ballersdorf who tried to avoid compulsory military duty by attempting to cross into nearby Switzerland.